-ANTHROPOLOGY 101: INTRODUCTION TO ANTHROPOLOGY (HSC)
+ANTHROPOLOGY 101—INTRODUCTION TO ANTHROPOLOGY (SS)

 Spring.
 Credit, three hours.
 First-year students will be added after sophomores register.
 This course presents an introduction to evolutionary processes and biological bases of behavior.
 Examples drawn especially from humans and nonhuman primates will be used to place human behavior in the context of other species and to illustrate the dual inheritance of biology and culture in our species.